kbase/collections/design/sketch_matching.md

   * Overwhelming services is also a concern, especially if we don't implement batching
   * Service drive space may also be an issue, esp for the sketch service

-## Alternatives
+## Implementation options

-* Rather than using the sketch service, run an EE2 job to retrive the data from the WS, create the sketch database, and send it to the homology service
+1. Use the entirety of the existing infrastructure (Sketch, Cache, and Homology services)
-  * Return the job ID with the matcher state
+  1. Might have scalability problems
-    * Need to use the user's token for the job
+  2. Updates to services to batch results might help
-    * A problem with this approach is that jobs are user specific and matches are not.
-Might need to use a service token and not provide the job ID to the user.
+2. Skip the Sketch service, download and sketch in an app, and send the results to the Homology service
-  * Sketches are much smaller than the source data, and sketch vs. sketch matching is relatively fast
+  1. Might have scalabilty problems, although less likely than using the sketch service since data downloads are skipped
-  * Could also use the cache service to speed up matches
+  2. Updates to service to batch results might help
-    * But if we use the user's token, means caches can't be used by other people
+3. Use an SDK app, but store Collection sketches in a (ftp?) server, download to the app and do sequence download, sketching, and distance measurement in the app
-    * Give the job a special token...? hmm
+  1. Note sketches are large, the ~100K sequence Refseq sketch currently in the Homology service is 7.7G
-      * Maybe add a public cache mode to the Cache service
+  2. Note that jobs are user specific and matches are not, implying we'll need to use a service token to generate agent tokens per job and submit jobs on behalf of the service
-        * But then key collisions are possible
+4. Use an SDK app with refdata for Collections sketches
-  * A hybrid approach could also work where small input counts go to the service, large to the app
+  1. This means we have to release the app every time we change a collection or improve our sketches, which is a big time suck for the devs

 ## Design